 How many questions do you have to answer correctly to pass USMLE Step 1?
 What percentage do you have to get right to score a 250, or a 270?
 We don’t know.

-See, the NBME does not disclose how it arrives at a three digit score.
-And I don’t have any inside information on this subject.
-But we can use logic and common sense to shed some light on the general processes and data involved and arrive at a pretty good guess.
+See, the NBME does not disclose exactly how it arrives at a three digit score (though I do know the basic methodology).
+So we can use logic and common sense to shed some light on the general processes and data involved and arrive at a pretty good guess.

-First, we need to briefly review how the minimum passing score for the USMLE is set, using a modified Angoff procedure.
+First, it’s helpful to briefly review how the minimum passing score for the USMLE is set, using a modified Angoff procedure.

 The Angoff procedure involves presenting items on the test to subject matter experts (SMEs).
 The SMEs review each question item and predict what percentage of minimally competent examinees would answer the question correctly.